 Although, for the best results I do recommend mixing wet ingredients in one mug and dry ingredients in a separate mug, just to make sure there are no clumps and that everything is well distributed.

-But after that, simply combine wet and dry ingredients, pop this baby in the microwave, press a few buttons, and watch it rise!
+But after that, simply combine wet and dry ingredients, pop it in the microwave, press a few buttons, and watch it rise!

 Ingredients

 See the recipe card below for amounts and full instructions.
-Here's a quick glance at the ingredients you'll need:
+Here's a quick look at the ingredients you'll need:

 - oat flour or rolled oats - currently I'm using this oat flour from Anthony's.
-If you don't have oat flour, you can start with old fashioned rolled oats and turn them into flour in a blender.
+If you don't have oat flour, simply place rolled oats in the blender and blend until it's the consistency of flour.
+Look for certified gluten free oats, if needed.

 - baking powder - this serves as the leavener and helps the mug cake rise.